ono-hirosato/test-repo-20180517/README.md

 # test-repo-20180517
 This is test repo's readme!
-Please read this readme carefully.
+Please read this readme carefully!